flo-bit/roomy-worlds/README.md

 # roomy worlds

-Roomy Worlds is a tool for creating and sharing 3D cube worlds.
+Roomy Worlds is a tool for creating and sharing small 3D worlds as a community.

 Made with [roomy-sdk](https://github.com/muni-town/roomy-sdk) and [leaf](https://github.com/muni-town/leaf).

-Work in progress: You can create new worlds locally, but they are not synced yet (no multiplayer capabilities) and might not work as expected (and they might disappear/change unexpectedly with new updates).
+Work in progress: You can create new worlds locally, but they are not synced yet (no multiplayer capabilities) and might disappear/change unexpectedly with new updates.

+### Notes

-After saving a new model you might have to refresh the world page to see it in the model picker.
+- After saving a new model you might have to refresh the world page to see it in the model picker.

+- Sometimes after fresh load of an existing world, items are not visible until you place one more item.

+- Safari (mac and iOS) is currently not supported.

 ## Development